Isle of Man

 In addition to deducting ‘National Insurance’ contributions from their employees’ earnings, employers in the Isle of Man are required to make a ‘secondary’ National Insurance contribution in respect of each of their employees, depending on the individual’s circumstances.

-The standard rate of secondary contribution is 12.8% on earnings over IMP 120 per week, but reduced rates apply in certain circumstances where the employee is a member of a pension scheme.
+The standard rate of secondary contribution is 12.8% on earnings over IMP 145 per week.